nnicolosi/interplanetary-travel-reservation-system-api-kotlin/README.md

 ### Destination ###

 Destinations represent the planetary bodies (planets and moons) that are available for voyages.
-Implemented as an enumeration to simplify the implementation, which can be justified due to the fact that they are not expected to change frequently.
+They are implemented as an enumeration to simplify the implementation.
+This approach seems justified due to the fact that they are not expected to change frequently.

 > <details>